 If Rex in the above example was 19, he would be committing statutory sexual seduction.
 That is because he would then be at least four years older than Kyla.

-The punishment for statutory sexual seduction in Nevada under NRS 200.368 depends on the age of the defendant.
-NRS 200.368 states:
+The punishment for statutory sexual seduction in Nevada depends on your age.

 Sometimes people get falsely accused of statutory sexual seduction out of anger, revenge, or a misunderstanding.
 In some cases, these false accusers leave a trail of damning voicemails and text messages that reveal their motives for lying.

-A criminal defense attorney’s job would be to conduct a thorough investigation to unearth all the available evidence.
-If the prosecutors see that the accuser may be untrustworthy, they may drop the charges.
+Our job would be to conduct a thorough investigation to unearth all the available evidence.
+If the prosecutors see that your accuser may be untrustworthy, they may drop the charges.

 NRS 200.368 charges do not apply if the victim was either: